houssem-tebai/Covid-19-Chest-Xray-Detector/README.md

 You can also use a pre-build docker image to run this project,
 ### Note that the docker images are a bit large in size and may take some time to download depends on your internet speed

-Download the model and run the tensorflow/serving container as mentioned above, and the run this command to lunch the project in a pre-build docker image
+Download the model and run the tensorflow/serving container as mentioned above, and the run this command to launch the project in a pre-build docker image
 ```
 sudo docker run --name xray \
         -p 8080:5000 \